 - Where to buy Supermarkets, Farmers' markets, Specialized health stores, Online herb stores

 Basil is easy to find in most grocery stores or local markets around the world.
-The most common form of basil is as unwashed leaves.
-Basil dried seeds and leaves are readily available through online retailers.
+Fresh leaves are the most common form of the herb available.
+Dried basil seeds and leaves are readily available through online retailers.

 Herbal Remedies & Supplements